 You need to know whether the cars you most commonly use have Isofix mounts, or whether you'll need a seat that can be fitted with a seatbelt.
-Think about the cars used by grandparents and childminders if they’ll use your seat.
+Think about the cars used by grandparents and childminders if they will use your seat.
 Not all car seats fit in all cars.

 2) How many children do you transport?

 Fitting two or more child car seats in a car can be difficult, so make sure you mention the other children you transport regularly.